Solar Panel Quotes – How To Find Local Installers

 Do the alternative fees you would have paid for power seem right?
 Part of your quote will also likely focus on how much money you'll save by not having to buy power from the power company.
 Have a close look at these figures as they may assume higher than expected prices.

 Since 1990, electricity prices have gone up faster than inflation as a whole, so it may be reasonable to assume that they will continue to do so going forward.
-However, as no one can predict the future - any increases much beyond 5% a year, should be taken with a grain of salt.
+However, as no one can predict the future - any increases much beyond 5% a year should be viewed skeptically.

 Not including everything you'll need in your quote.
 The final assumption to watch out for is to make sure your quote includes everything you'll need for your solar PV system.
 This includes the panels themselves (obviously), the cost of labour and the parts and labour necessary to connect your system to the grid.
 Some more unscrupulous companies will leave this last section out to make their prices seem more appealing.
 Make sure you know exactly what your quote does and does not cover.

 Most people getting solar panels installed will have no idea about many of the items listed above.
-What is realistic and reasonable and what is fantasy or pie-in-the-sky thinking.
-This is why you need to get several solar panel quotes all in one go.
-Giving the Eco Experts a call at 020 7424 3132 is a good first step as we can match you with certified installers in your area who do the installation.
+What is realistic and reasonable and what is fantasy.

 Once you get your solar panel quotes, your work is not quite done.
 You still need to make sure the company you choose is of the highest quality.
 We try our best to work with only the best companies in the business, but we're only human, so you need to make sure you do your homework.
 Here are just a few things to watch out for: